selinon/selinonlib/docs.source/index.rst

-Welcome to Parsley's documentation!
+Welcome to Selinonlib's documentation!
 ===================================

-Parsley is a library and tool that is used in `Celeriac <https://fridex.github.io/celeriac>`_ - a tool for dynamic data control flow on top of Celery distributed task queue.
+Selinonlib is a library and tool that is used in `Celeriac <https://fridex.github.io/celeriac>`_ - a tool for dynamic data control flow on top of Celery distributed task queue.
 See `Celeriac documentation <https://fridex.github.io/celeriac>`_ for more info.

 Source code documentation
 #########################